 Mexico is an ideal property market for investors looking to diversify their portfolio when it comes to rental income.
 Some of the top markets to take a close look own when it comes to rental investment include Puerto Vallarta and the Pacific coast as well as Playa del Carmen.

-These popular tourist destinations have seen an increase in demand for rental property allowing investors to generate an exciting yield.
-In addition to the impressive return up for grabs, Mexico also offers financing options to non-residents as it looks to spur development of the new property, to keep up with the growing demand.
+These popular tourist destinations have seen an increase in demand for a rental property allowing investors to generate an exciting yield.
+In addition to the impressive return up for grabs, Mexico also offers financing options to non-residents as it looks to spur the development of the new property, to keep up with the growing demand.

 Brazil is another country in America that presents unique investment opportunities for real estate investors.
 The country’s coastal region is always a buzz of activity given the influx of tourists year round.
 The result has been an increase in demand for residential apartments targeting not only international tourists but as well as the local holiday market

 A net yield of 8% in the rental market should get any investor excited given that it is expected to continue increasing with the expansion of the tourism industry.
-Property prices in the country, especially in beachfront along the coast, are a bargain even with good yields with a weak currency which favors foreign investors.
+Property prices in the country, especially in beachfront along the coast, are a bargain even with good yields with a weak currency which favours foreign investors.

 Countries To Invest In Real Estate In Asia

-Asia is expected to be on the forefront for economic growth going forward.
-Singapore is poised to be one of the biggest beneficiaries given its strategic location as the gateway to Asian Continent.
+Asia is expected to be at the forefront for economic growth going forward.
+Singapore is poised to be one of the biggest beneficiaries given its strategic location as the gateway to the Asian Continent.
 With the country becoming a banker nation in the Asian market, so are multinationals opening up offices in the country.